 Where to start?
 It’s quite simple really, the first thing you need to do is understand the threat.
-You need to acknowledge that there are too many motives out there and they are armed and waiting for you.
+You need to acknowledge that there are too many motives out there waiting for you.
 Begin with asking yourself with what motivates someone to attack your business?
 Is it the information you possess, could it be beneficial to competitors or is it just very valuable?
 As a business owner or an executive you are already a target due to your position, there is a specific term for targeting executives, instead of spear phishing, it is termed ‘whaling’.
 Once the threat has been understood you can move onto the next step.

 1# Your employees

 2FA/MFA is absolutely essential.
 The password is arguably the most popular and commonly used security measure available but it is also one of the most vulnerable security measures.
 Anyone who gets hold of your password can simply waltz into your account and take what they need.
-This is the reason for so many people, and companies adopting MFA.
+This is the reason for so many people and companies are adopting MFA.
 One of the many benefits of MFA is each factor compensates for the weakness of the other factors.
 It allows you to have an extra layer of security and will certainly protect your account from cyber criminals.